actuated/exchange-find/README.md

 y.y.y.y:z
 ```
 - Uses `curl -Iks https://[target][url]` to get HTTPS response headers for Exchange URLs:
-  - `/autodiscover/autodiscover.xml /ecp /ews /mapi /Microsoft-Server-ActiveSync /OAB /owa /rpc`
+  - `/autodiscover/autodiscover.xml /ecp /ews /mapi /Microsoft-Server-ActiveSync /OAB /owa/ /rpc`
   - Timeout set to 60 seconds.
 - Ignores non-responses, 400, 403, 404, and 500 responses.
 - Provides responses codes for responsive URLs.
-  - For 302, adds the URL from the Location response header.
+  - For 301/302, adds the URL from the Location response header.
   - For 451, adds the URL from the X-MS-Location response header.
   - Flags "Basic" for responses with `WWW-Authenticate: Basic`.
   - Flags "NTLM" for responses with headers that match `WWW-Authenticate: NTLM`.
+  - After finding NTLM auth, will show Base64-decoded response for empty authentication so you can try to figure out the domain.
   - Flags if 401, but no Basic or NTLM authentication headers.
   - Checks for headers are case-insensitive.